Solstice245/m3studio/README.md

 #### M3 Animation Groups
 - Lists the animation groups of the M3 model.
 Each animation group should have at least one sub-animation, which can each be assigned an action.
-- Action group names must only contain words from a specific dictionary.
+- Animation group names should only contain words from a specific dictionary.
 This dictionary is defined in the `bl_enum.py` file.
-- Actions are referenced, but are not automatically generated when a new sub-animation is added to the list.
+- Actions are referenced, but are not automatically generated when a new sub-animation is added to a group.
 Take care to create new actions rather than referencing an action from multiple sub-animations unless this is strictly intended.

 #### M3 Material Layers
 - Lists the M3 material layers that are defined for the M3 model.